 \subsection{Opportunities}

 The proposed technique can positively impact society, as transportation systems are woven into daily human activities.
 On a global scale, traffic volume estimations based on probe point data can positively impact agencies and nations with limited financial and human resources \citep{LORDetal-2003, YANNISetal-2014}.
-In particular, the method will be useful for low-volume rural roads, where traditional or passive traffic recording tools may not be cost efficient \citep{DAS-2021}.
-Because remote highways tend to have long uninterrupted segments, drawing long virtual cordons would help transportation professionals estimate probe traffic volumes quite precisely.
-Such traffic volume information along rural highways can be used to develop safety performance functions (SPFs) more thoroughly and continuously than ever before \citep{TSAPAKISetal-2021b}.
+The method will be particularly useful for low-volume rural roads, where traditional traffic counting tools may not be cost-efficient \citep{DAS-2021}.
+Because remote highways tend to have long uninterrupted segments \citep{LORDetal-2011}, drawing long virtual cordons can help transportation professionals estimate probe traffic volumes with great precision.
+Traffic volume information along rural highways can be used to develop safety performance functions (SPFs) more thoroughly and continuously than ever before \citep{TSAPAKISetal-2021b}.

 Because traffic volume estimation using probe data is in its infancy, there are many research opportunities in this field.
-Future research related to traffic volume estimation from probe point data would include the relaxation of the i.i.d. and uniform motion constraints in the distribution of $\hat{m}$, the development of universal indices to describe the homogeneity of probe data, a framework to evaluate the transferability of the data, cost-benefit analyses of probe location data, and real-time crash hotspot identification.
+From a practical standpoint, future research related to traffic volume estimation from probe point data would include the formulation of an error term for speed measurement in the distribution of $\hat{m}$, the development of universal indices to describe the homogeneity of probe data, a framework for evaluating data transferability, cost-benefit analyses of probe location data, and real-time crash hotspot identification.

-Our model paves the way for unleashing probe point data as a means of social good.
+Our model paves the way for unleashing probe point data for social good.
 In the 1940s, \cite{GREENSHIELDS-1947} analysed traffic using a series of aerial photographs taken at fixed intervals.
-Decades later, we have opportunities to improve the quality of transportation through “snapshots” of probes recorded at a fixed interval but with unprecedented scalability.
-Interorganizational collaborations, including cooperation between the public and private sectors, will be crucial in bringing technology to life to tackle various societal challenges.
+Decades later, we have the opportunity to improve the quality of transportation through “snapshots” of probes recorded at fixed intervals with unprecedented scalability.
+Inter-organisational collaborations, including cooperation between the public and private sectors, will be crucial for bringing the technology to life.